gcallah/BookReviews/coyne_hall.md

 trade *believe* they will be better off, to declaring that they are, in fact, better off, that typically is used to move from praxeological reasoning to libertarian conclusions.

+MERGE WITH:

+The authors claimed that "were exchange takes place, it is reciprocal and mutually beneficial in that each person obtains a good that they value more than what they gave up in the trade" (5).
+That statement is not altogether accurate: more correctly, each person *believes* that the exchange will be mutually beneficial, and that they believe the good they obtaining is more valuable to them than the one they are giving up.
+But that expectation may prove to be
+mistaken: there are obvious cases where one has simply been deceived by the seller as to the nature of good one is buying, but there are many, many more cases where are the buyer has simply made a mistake: they thought the good would bring them more happiness, but, in fact, it does not.
+Consider the case of a drug dealer selling some highly addictive drug to an addict: and is correct to say that the attic values the drug more than the money he is giving up, and the drug dealer values the money more than the drug he is selling.
+But that observation in no way justifies claiming that the exchange is "mutually beneficial."
+Instead, it would be better to describe it as mutually damaging.

+However, even in a mundane transaction involving no deceit and no addiction, the exchange may not turn out to be mutually beneficial.
+I might become convinced, after watching an ad, that my life would be much better upgrading my 40 inch TV to a 60 inch TV.
+But after a couple of months of watching, I might realize that the 40 inch TV was fine, and I should've spent the money on my children's education.

 Mises: many a slip between cup and lip.